 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window: look for any recently installed suspicious applications (for example, "Protect My Search Daily"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the protectmysearchdaily.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the protectmysearchdaily.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Protect My Search Daily browser hijacker removal from Internet browsers: